kayomarz/ml-select/README.md

 # Learning ReasonML

-There seem to be good quality learning resources for ReasonML which are a couple of years old.
-Since everything is new to us, we will these older learning materials along with the older BuckleScript versions which they refer to.
+There seem to be good quality learning resources for ReasonML which are a year or two old.
+Since everything is new to us, we also use an older BuckleScript version referred to in these documents.
 This is why `bs-platform` in the [package.json](./package.json) is an older version while the current version is *9.0.2* (28th June 2022)

 This way we focus purely on learning and avoid distractions due to changes in versions.
-Besides, the ReasonML language wouldn't have changed much and once we learn the basics, we can easily ramp up to the latest.
+Once we learn the basics, we can easily ramp up to the latest.

 ## Revision - ReasonML language